 Drinking water!
 Flushing toilets!!
 HUGE milestone.
 Z came back for water-heater wiring, and we had hot water!
 Another milestone!
 We were ready for the final electrical inspection, we thought.

 That’s a milestone sticker.
-In our county, it’s the last inspection you need to graduate from builder’s risk to homeowner insurance and move in.
+In our county, it’s the last inspection you need to graduate from builder’s risk insurance to homeowner insurance and move in.
 I had our insurance agent out the next day to snap photos for the underwriter.

 Back to the Kitchen